fryefryefrye/Decoding-Random-Bluetooth-Address/README.md

 ## Monitor BLE advertising with nRF24L01
 With the help of the following project, we can Monitor BLE advertising with very cheap nRF24L01 module<br>
 https://github.com/Pranavgulati/RF24BLE<br>
-Download “nrf_ble_add” project into a Arduino nano board, you can Monitor BLE advertising and determine if the MAC address in the air is belong to your iPhone.
+Download “nrf_ble_add” project into a Arduino nano board, you can Monitor BLE advertising and determine if the MAC address in the air is belong to your iPhone.<br>
 You can build the Arduino based BLE Monitor Just connect nRF24L01 module with Arduino follow the table.<br>

 | PIN  | NRF24L01|Arduino UNO/NANO|Mega1280/2560|